 Big Thunder Mountain [FP]

-This is an awesome, exciting coaster.
+Big Thunder Mountain is an awesome, exciting coaster.
 It's definitely the most comfortable coaster at all of Disneyland Paris and probably the best overall.
-We're split on whether it is better than it's Magic Kingdom counterpart, but it is definitely a must-do.
+This is definitely a must-do.
 Fastpass is available, but it is the most popular ride at Disneyland Paris, so Fastpass tickets run out quickly.
 You'll want to prioritize this ride, but if you get there before 11AM and the line is longer than an hour, don't wait in it until you've done a few other rides.

 Disneyland Paris Rides and Attractions - Adventureland